thihuong1010/DependencyInjectionExample/README.md

 # Dependency Injection Example
-Practice to understand the Dependency Injection Design Pattern in C#
+- Practice to understand the Dependency Injection Design Pattern in C#
+- Using Constructor Dependency Injection